Bob Hicok

-Bob Hicok (born 1960 Grand Ledge, Michigan) is an American poet.
+Bob Hicok (born 1960) is an American poet.

 Life

-Hicok is a professor of creative writing at Virginia Tech, where he has taught since 2003 with the exception of the 2015-2016 academic year when he taught at Purdue as a full-time Associate Professor.
+Hicok is a professor of creative writing at Virginia Tech, where he has taught since 2003 with the exception of the 2015–2016 academic year when he taught at Purdue as a full-time associate professor.
 He subsequently returned to Virginia Tech where he was promoted to full professor.
 He is from Michigan and before teaching owned and ran a successful automotive die design business.
 He formerly taught at Western Michigan University.

 His first book, The Legend of Light, was published by the University of Wisconsin Press and chosen as an American Library Association Booklist Notable Book of the Year.
 Plus Shipping followed in 1998.
 His 2001 Animal Soul was a finalist for the National Book Critics Circle Award.
 He has since published five more books, Insomnia Diary (2004) This Clumsy Living (2007) Words for Empty and Words for Full (2010) with University of Pittsburgh Press, Elegy Owed (2013) and Sex & Love & (2016) with Copper Canyon Press.
 His most recent book, Hold, was published in 2018 by Copper Canyon Press.
 In 2004, after publishing four collections of poetry, Hicok (who previously had no undergraduate or graduate degree) earned an MFA from Vermont College of Fine Arts.